 How Long Does Doctor-Patient Confidentiality Last?

-The duty of confidentiality continues even after a patient has stopped seeing or being treated by that particular doctor.
+The duty of confidentiality continues after a patient stops medical treatment with a doctor.
 The duty even survives the death of a patient.

-Discuss Your Doctor-Patient Confidentiality Breach Claim with an Attorney
+Discuss Your Doctor-Patient Confidentiality Breach Claim With an Attorney

 Contact a qualified medical malpractice attorney to make sure your rights are protected.